Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 #Card Library Guide - Effects

-Creating and modifying the available cards is the quickest and easiest way to customize your game modification _[mod]_.
 This guide will explain how to create custom effects for cards.

----

-####Comments

-Note that code comments are used throughout to clarify usage.
-Comments on one line, or at the end of a line, are like `// this is a comment`.
-Comments spanning multiple lines, or interrupting a line, are like:

-    /*
-     * This is
-     * a multi-line comment
-     */

-Or...

-    card("My Card") /* a comment */ {
-        // stuff
-    }
+We created an easy-to-use, flexible system that allows for creative effects to be applied to your mod.

 ---